WellthCare

-The short answer is yes, you can generally opt out of your employer’s group health plan and purchase your own individual insurance.
-However, the decision carries real financial, legal, and health implications that require careful planning.
-Most employees assume “employer coverage is always better,” but with the rise of integrated systems like WellthCare-which turns preventive care into automatic wealth-it’s worth understanding all your options before making a move.
+Yes, you can opt out of your employer’s group health plan and buy your own individual insurance.
+But it’s not a simple yes or no—the decision has real financial, legal, and health consequences.
+Most people assume employer coverage is always better, but new systems like WellthCare—which turns preventive care into automatic wealth—show it's worth exploring all your options.

 What Does “Opting Out” Really Mean?